danieleborgo/SchoolTestGenerator/generator/README.md

 to students needs, this software supports people who need more time, who need optional questions or who need the permission to use notes.
 - **_QuestionType_**: useful to define the category of the questions.
-Actually, only simple questions are supported, but can be easily extended to support more.
+Actually, two simple questions are supported, but can be easily extended to support more.

 ## [generator.py](./generator.py)